 Kelly / Warner handles all manners of business law issues, including trade libel and business defamation.
 If you need an attorney to review documents, we can.
 Need startup legal counsel?
 We’ve got the answers.
 Are you interested in pursuing a lawsuit?
 We go the extra mile — which is why we win.

 More trade libel example lawsuits?
 Head here.

-California welcomed 2015 with a slew of new online privacy laws.
+California rung in 2015 with a slew of new online privacy laws.
 If you run a commercial website – or otherwise collect personal data about users – there’s a good chance you’re beholden to California’s online privacy laws.

 But why?
 You don’t operate out of California, right?

 California’s online privacy laws aren’t only for websites and companies based in California.
 They apply to any and all commercial websites or apps available for use in California.

-Below is a list of California’s latest digital privacy statutes.
+Below is a list of the Golden State’s latest digital privacy statutes.
 The state’s original online privacy law is still in effect, also.
-To speak with an Internet lawyer about an online privacy legal audit, head over here.
+To speak with an Internet lawyer about an online privacy matter, head over here.

 List of California Online Privacy Bills That Became Law In 2015

 Privacy Rights for California Minors in the Digital World Senate Bill No. 568

 Digitally marketing firearms, tobacco, or alcoholic beverages to California’s minors is no longer allowed.
 Neither is compiling personally identifiable information about people aged 17 and younger, nor enabling other people to do so.
 Think of SB 568 as “COPPA for teenagers.”

 Data Breach Notification Amendments Assembly Bill No. 1710

-Assembly Bill No. 1710 broadened the liability for data brokers holding (“own or license”) information on Californian residents.
+Assembly Bill No. 1710 broadened the liability for data brokers holding information on California residents.
 Specifically, the new law requires data brokers to: